Quick setup examples

 Send your first email from Python using requests against the MailBlastr API.

-MailBlastr has no Python SDK — you send email by POSTing JSON to https://api.mailblastr.com/emails.
+MailBlastr ships an official Python SDK — see Send emails with Python for the pip install mailblastr path — but you do not need it: this guide sends email by POSTing JSON to https://www.mailblastr.com/api/emails.
 The examples below use the popular `requests` library, but any HTTP client (including the stdlib urllib) works.

 Prerequisites